Legislative Leaders Seek Applicants Interested in Serving as Chair of Reapportionment Commission

 Article 1, Section 2, of the United States Constitution requires that a Census be taken every 10 years for the purpose of apportioning the United States House of Representatives.
 Census results are used to determine the number of congressional seats apportioned to each state.
 After the 2000 federal Census, Pennsylvania had 19 members in the U.S. House of Representatives.
 Following the 2010 federal Census, Pennsylvania has 18 members of the U.S. House.
 More information on the Census is available at census.gov

 In addition to being used as a basis for apportioning seats in the U.S. House of Representatives, Census data is also used in Congressional and Legislative redistricting.

 Public Law 94-171, enacted by Congress in December 1975, requires the Census Bureau to deliver redistricting data to state officials responsible for legislative redistricting no later than April 1, 2011.
-More information on the redistricting data program is available at www.census.gov/rdo/.
+More information on the redistricting data program is available on the U.S. Census Bureau website.

 Article 2, Section 17 of the Pennsylvania Constitution provides for a Legislative Reapportionment Commission to redistrict both chambers (the state Senate and the state House) in the year following the Federal decennial census.

 The Commission consists of five members: the four caucus floor leaders, or deputies appointed by each of them, and a chairman to be selected by those members or, if they cannot reach agreement, by the Pennsylvania Supreme Court.

 The Constitution of Pennsylvania requires that the legislative districts for the House of Representatives and the State Senate be redrawn each decade following the federal census.